mk-fg/tcp-connection-hijack-reset/README.md

-- More convenient CLI and operation - allow to specify pid to hijack connections from, stick around to check if fin was sent from remote, configurable hijack-delay, option to set a timeout for operation, hide scapy's "packet sent" messages.
+- More convenient CLI and operation - allow to specify pid to hijack connections from, stick around to check if fin was sent from remote, configurable hijack-delay, option to set a timeout for operation.

 Similar tools